 - 4.1 The Council must conform to certain rules and regulations set by Government on how it consults.
 The Town and Country Planning (Local Planning) (England) Regulations 2012 list 'specific consultation bodies' that we must consult with (as applicable).
 For Darlington Borough these are:

 - a) The Coal Authority;

 - b) The Environment Agency;

-- c) The Homes and Communities Agency;
+- c) Homes England;

-- d) Tees Valley Local Enterprise Partnership
+- d) Tees Valley Combined Authority;

 - e) The Historic Buildings and Monuments Commission for England (known as Historic England);

 - f) Natural England;

-- g) Network Rail Infrastructure Limited;
+- g) Network Rail Infrastructure Limited:

-- h) Highways England;
+- h) National Highways;

-- i) Parish Councils (including Parish Councils adjoining the borough)
+- i) Parish Councils (including Parish Councils adjoining the borough);

 - j) Adjoining authorities;

 - k) Relevant telecommunications companies;

-- I) The Primary Care Trust or relevant successor body;
+- I) Clinical Commissioning Body or relevant successor;

+- m) Durham Constabulary;

-- m) Relevant electricity and gas companies;
+- n) Relevant electricity and gas companies;

-- n) Sewerage and water undertakers.
+- o) Sewerage and water undertakers.

+- (Or any equivalent successor bodies to any of the above).

 - 4.2 We are also required to consult with any 'general consultation bodies' which may be affected by the contents of the document being produced.
 These will include:

-- a) Voluntary bodies some or all of whose activities benefit any part of the Council's area;
+- a) Voluntary bodies, some or all of whose activities benefit any part of the Council's area;

-- b) Bodies which in the Council's area represent the interest of different needs groups.
+- b) Bodies in the Council's area which represent the interest of different needs groups.

 - 4.3 The Council will also consult 'other consultation bodies' which they consider to be appropriate and who have not fallen into the above categories, which may include:

 - a) Residents Associations;

 - b) Developers and agents;

 - c) Special interest groups;

 - d) Environmental groups;

 - e) Businesses or business networks;

-- f) Educational establishments;
+- f) Educational establishments:

 - g) The general public.

-- 4.4 We also hold and maintain a database of names and addresses of residents and stakeholders who have asked to be kept informed of any consultations that may come forward.
+- 4.4 We also hold and maintain a database of names and postal/email addresses of residents and stakeholders who have asked to be kept informed of any consultations that may come forward.
 An individual or an organisation may ask to be added or removed from this database at any time.
-In the interests of efficiency, we will assume that all those who provide an email address, are happy to be contacted via this means.
-If you would like to be added to this database, please visit our website at www.darlington.gov.uk/localplan or at the postal address in section 13 of this document.
+In the interests of efficiency, we will assume that all those who provide an email address are happy to be contacted via this means.
+If you would like to be added to this database, please email us at planning.policy@darlington.gov.uk or write to us using the postal address in section 13 of this document.